charmplusplus/charm/doc/ampi/manual.rst

 attribute.
 OpenMP is required for using tlsglobals in Fortran code since Fortran has no other method of using TLS.
 The *__thread* keyword is not an official extension of the C language, though compiler writers are encouraged to implement this feature.
-Currently, the ELF object file format supports Thread Local Storage.

 It handles both global and static variables and has no context-switching overhead.
 AMPI provides runtime support for privatizing thread-local